yasir2000/openwrt-oldwiki-md/OpenWrtDocs.rst

 ### Respectfully, wiki user BrianWhite , brian@aljex.com
 ##

-= OpenWrt Community wiki =
+= OpenWrt Community Wiki =
 Welcome to the !OpenWrt Community Wiki!
-As the title states, this is for all of you who use, develop with, and hack on !OpenWrt.
-(Read OpenWrtOverview if you are new to the world of !OpenWrt ).

-This, the public face of !OpenWrt is changing so don't be surprised if you find stuff moving around on you.
+As the title suggests, this wiki is for all of you who use, develop with, and hack on !OpenWrt.
+It is constantly changing, so don't be surprised if you find stuff moving around on you.

-!OpenWrt is an open source project to create a free embedded operating system for network devices.

-!OpenWrt is not tied to any particular device.
-You can install the software on a wide range of [:TableOfHardware:Devices].
-Device developers can easily add new devices.
-Software developers can add new [:OpenWrtDocs/Packages:packages] which can be built and run on all of the supported devices.
+!OpenWrt is an open-source project to create a free embedded operating system for network devices.
+It supports a wide range of [:TableOfHardware:Devices], and device developers can easily add support for new devices.
+Software developers, moreover, can add new [:OpenWrtDocs/Packages:packages], which can be built and run on all of the supported devices.

+OpenWrt is aimed at advanced users.
+If you are new to the world of !OpenWrt, start with OpenWrtOverview.
+Basic end-users should also read: BasicEndUser.

 Please join us on the !OpenWrt team.

-= Latest Release =
+= Latest Releases =
-The currently active release is [http://downloads.openwrt.org/kamikaze/7.09/ "Kamikaze 7.09"].
+The currently active release is [http://downloads.openwrt.org/kamikaze/7.09/ Kamikaze 7.09].

-The current release candidate is [http://downloads.openwrt.org/kamikaze/8.09_RC1/ "Kamikaze 8.09_RC1"].
-This is a release candidate and while it should be stable, it should be used with caution.
-Please read the [http://downloads.openwrt.org/kamikaze/8.09_RC1/release.txt release notes] carefully before downloading and using.
+The current release candidate is [http://downloads.openwrt.org/kamikaze/8.09_RC1/ Kamikaze 8.09_RC1].
+While it should be stable, it should be used with caution.
+Please read the [http://downloads.openwrt.org/kamikaze/8.09_RC1/release.txt release notes] carefully before deciding whether to download and use this release.

-The latest and last release of the Whiterussian series is [http://downloads.openwrt.org/whiterussian/0.9/ 0.9]  It is a bug fix release and represents the end of the Whiterussian series and has been superseded by the Kamikaze series.
+The latest and final release of the Whiterussian series is [http://downloads.openwrt.org/whiterussian/0.9/ 0.9].
+It is a bug-fix release and represents the end of the Whiterussian series, which has been superseded by the Kamikaze series.

-= Got Questions =
+= Have Questions? =
 The !OpenWrt [http://downloads.openwrt.org/kamikaze/docs/openwrt.html manual] and [:Faq:FAQ] can usually answer most questions.
 You can also look on the [http://forum.openwrt.org/ forums], ask on the [http://lists.openwrt.org/ Mailing Lists], or ask in IRC at irc.freenode.net, channel #openwrt.
-For more information follow your interest below.
+For more information, follow your interest below.

-OpenWrt is aimed at advanced users.
-Basic end users should start here: BasicEndUser

 ## MOST OF THIS DOESN'T HAVE INFORMATION.
 ##